-Maya Rockeymoore: Who Is Elijah Cummings’ Wife
+Maya Rockeymoore: Who Is Elijah Cummings’ Wife?

 “He worked until his last breath because he believed our democracy was the highest and best expression of our collective humanity and that our nation’s diversity was our promise, not our problem,” Rockeymoore said in a statement posted on Twitter.
 “It’s been an honor to walk by his side on this incredible journey.
 I loved him deeply and will miss him dearly.”

-While Elijah Cummings had national prominence as a 23-year House veteran and the chair of the House Oversight and Reform Committee, his longtime wife is seen as a rising figure in Maryland politics, leading an effort to bring more inclusiveness to the state Democratic party and recently earning a key role in the state leadership to carry out those plans.
+While Elijah Cummings had national prominence as a 23-year House veteran and the chair of the House Oversight and Reform Committee, his longtime wife is seen as a rising figure in Maryland politics.
+She has been leading an effort to bring more inclusiveness to the state Democratic Party and recently earned a key role in the state leadership to carry out those plans.

 Maya Rockeymoore also has a long history working in the background of Washington politics, working as a key staffer for the Congressional Black Caucus and later in the House Ways and Means Social Security Subcommittee.